-- Wants and Needs Cards - Scissors
+- Wants and Needs Cards below or you can make your own using index cards and crayons or markers - Scissors

 - We have just identified a new planet and we will all be going there to start up a new community.
 The new planet doesn't have a name yet.
 What should we name it?
 What are some reasons that we may need to go to a new planet? - Before we leave for the new planet, think about some of the things that you will want and need in your new community. - Cut up the Wants and Needs Cards and spread them out in front of you. - You have 24 cards but you can only bring 16 things with you to the new planet.
 Look at the things on your cards.
 What 8 things will you not bring?
-Set those cards aside. - Oh no!
+Set those cards aside. - What cards did you set aside?
+Why did you choose those items? - Oh no!
 We just found out that space is limited on our trip to our new planet.
 You can only take 12 items with you from your cards.
 What 4 things will you not bring?
-Set those cards aside. - Oh no!
+Set those cards aside - What cards did you set aside this time?
+Why were these items more important to bring? - Oh no!
 We just found out that there has been an emergency announcement and there is even less space for us to bring things with us.
 You can only take 8 items with you from the cards.
 Think about what is most important for surviving on this new planet.
 What 4 things will you not bring?
-Set those cards aside.
+Set those cards aside. - What cards did you set aside this time?
+Why were these items more important to bring?

-• If you are delivering the activity in person, organize the youth in pairs and have them work with their partners to negotiate the items they want to bring on the journey.
+If you are delivering the activity in person, organize the youth in pairs and have them work with their partners to negotiate the items they want to bring on the journey.